muthukub/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f5-observability-first/README.md

 - the why-primary-not-secondary statement
 - the broken invariant
 - the first repair move
-- the replayed improved visibility state
+- the improved visibility state
-- a short note on what new things became visible
+- a short note on what newly became visible

 ### What replay mode proves